clubajax/on/README.md

 ## Features

-### Wheel Events
-Wheel events are normalized to a standard:

-	delta, wheelY, wheelX

-It also adds acceleration and deceleration to make Mac and Windows scroll wheels behave similarly.

 ### The KeyboardEvent Key property
 The [KeyboardEvent key](https://developer.mozilla.org/en-US/docs/Web/API/KeyboardEvent) property standardizes modern browsers (Chrome 51+) and IE9-11 (which uses the key property, but from the old spec),